chris-kc-cheng/study-notes/README.md

     - Include non-discretionary (unable to fully implement) portfolio assets, and assets managed by sub-advisors that the firm has authority to select
     - NOT include advisory-only (no authority) assets, uncalled committed capital, or overlay exposure
 - Prospective client (composite strategy)/investor (pooled fund): expressed interest, and qualified to invest
-- Money-weighted return only if 1. has control over external cash flows, and 2a. portfolio is closed-end/fixed-life/fixed-commitment, or 2b. significant illiquid investments
+- May (not required) to use money-weighted return only if 1. has control over external cash flows, and 2a. portfolio is closed-end/fixed-life/fixed-commitment, or 2b. significant illiquid investments
 - Composite
     - Asset-weighted average
     - May include non-fee-paying portfolios